-NRT is available in various forms and all forms have been shown to reduce craving and withdrawal symptoms.
+Nicotine-Replacement Therapy (NRT) is available in various forms and all forms have been shown to reduce craving and withdrawal symptoms.
 The patch is slowest to reach the brain and the nasal spray the fastest.
-Nonetheless, compared to the speed with which the cigarette delivers nicotine to the brain, even the nasal spray is extremely slow.
-In addition, the nicotine dose delivered to the CNS by any of forms of NRT is far below what the cigarette, puff by puff, delivers.
+Nonetheless, compared to the speed at which the cigarette delivers nicotine to the brain, even the nasal spray is extremely slow.
+In addition, the nicotine dose delivered to the CNS by any form of NRT is far below what the cigarette, puff by puff, delivers.
 Dosing typically begins on the quit date and continues for eight to twelve weeks, depending on the product.
 Given that NRT simply replaces some of the nicotine that smokers have been getting from cigarettes, there are few contraindications, and the products have been found safe for use by patients with a range of medical conditions, including heart disease.
-Use of NRT in pregnancy is more controversial, because nicotine probably has some damaging effects on the fetus.
+The use of NRT during pregnancy is more controversial as nicotine might have some damaging effects on the foetus.